BSL Talks

 BSL Talks is a regular webinar series hosted by the Brotherhood of St. Laurence.
 Evidence and research are discussed across a range of topics from housing affordability to climate justice.
 The aim is to consider the real life impacts of research on policy making and service improvements.
 While the community sector is the target audience, the general public are also encouraged to attend.
 To subscribe to hear about future BSL Talks events, please visit https://www.bsl.org.au/contact...

-Register now for our next BSL Talks - Thriving Kids, thriving families, thriving communities on Wednesday 29 April
+Watch BSL Talks - Thriving Kids, thriving families, thriving communities

 2026 marks a pivotal moment for early childhood development in Australia.
 With the rollout of Thriving Kids, governments, communities and service providers have a shared opportunity to reshape how children and families access the support they need - where they live, learn and play.

-Building on the momentum of this national reform, our upcoming BSL Talks event brings together leading voices from research, practice and policy to explore what it will take to create a system where every child can thrive.
+Building on the momentum of this national reform, our webinar brought together leading voices from research, practice and policy to explore what it would take to create a system where every child can thrive.

-Hosted by Zeah Behrend, BSL’s Chief Strategy and Impact Officer, this discussion will examine how equity, community‑embedded supports and cross‑sector collaboration can transform outcomes for children and families, and what practical steps are already showing promise on the ground.
+Hosted by Zeah Behrend, BSL’s Chief Strategy and Impact Officer, this discussion with Professor Sharon Goldfeld (The Centre for Community Child Health, Murdoch Children’s Research), Dr Caroline Croser Barlow (CEO, The Front Project), Tanya Oxlade (BSL Head of Disability Service and Innovation) and Leah Robertson (BSL, Senior Manager Early Years) examined how equity, community embedded supports and cross sector collaboration can transform outcomes for children and families, and what practical steps are already showing promise on the ground.

 Watch our Anti-Poverty Week edition of BSL Talks - Measuring poverty in Australia: Henderson's legacy and the path ahead